Add Perfectly Normal on Goodreads

 “You’re being too hard on her,” I say, but I don’t sound too convincing, even to myself.

 “I tend to be hard on people who turn their backs on me.
 She ignores Janey and me just because Lexi and Alissa do.
 The only reason she doesn’t ignore you is because she needs your calc homework.
-You shouldn’t put up with that.”
+You shouldn’t put up with it.”

 I’m grateful Ellie mentions Janey because it gives me the opportunity to change the subject.
 “Hey, has Janey texted you back?”
+I ask.

 Ellie reaches into her messenger bag for her phone.
 “Not yet.”
 Her forehead wrinkles.
 “She must be sick or something.”